hippkap/BHDS.2010.Assignment.3/README.md

 addition to the number of text messages sent at Baseline and at Six_months.
 Participant number ranges from 1 to 50, the first 25 of which belong to Group 1, and the second set of 25 belonging to Group 2.
-Text message counts are recorded as simple integer values, with the lowest value being 9 and the highest value being 89.
+Text message counts are recorded as simple integer values, with the lowest overall value being 9 and the highest being 89.
+The minimum count at Baseline is 47 text messages for Group 1, whilst the maximum is 85.
+For Group 2, the minimum count at Baseline is 46 while the maximum is 89.
+Shifts occur at the Six_months mark, where Group 1 displays a minimum of 9 and a maximum of 78, whilst Group 2 has a minimum of 46 and a maxmimum of 79.

 Instructions to Run the Code:
 1. Clone or download this GitHub repository onto your local computer.